vallen-systems/waveline/README.md

 pytest
 ```

-Run the test suite for all targeted (and installed) Python versions with tox:
+Run the CI pipeline (checks and tests) for all targeted (and installed) Python versions with tox:

 ```
 tox